0x0539/tap.io/README.md

     state.players[i].y -= 10;
 ```

-Note, it is crucial that the results of this function are deterministic!
-I may have mentioned that once or
+**Determinism!** It is crucial that the results of this function be deterministic.
+For our purposes, deterministic
-twice already...
-For our purposes, deterministic means that, when given input state A, the update function should
-**always** result in output state B. Never C.  Whether it is running on node.js or Chrome or (should it ever get WebGL) IE,
-it should always result in B.

-I provide a replacement for Math.random() that can be used when randomness is desired.
-It works by folding the random number
-generator state into the actual game state.
-That means consistent, distributed random number generation is possible.
-It is based on the RNG implementation at http://davidbau.com/encode/seedrandom.js.
-I will add more documentation on this function later.
+means that two different clients executing the update function with the same input state should arrive at the
+same output state.
+You may be wondering how to implement randomness under this constraint.
+Not to worry, there is
+an API for that.
+I'll get into it later.

-#### handle(state, event)
+#### Engine.handle(state, event)

-The handle function is called to apply "events" to the game state.
-Your implementation should process the event, updating the game state
+The handle function takes an input/output parameter **state** and an **event** to be applied to that state.
-according according to the mechanics of your game.
+It performs an **in-place** update of the state according to the nature of the **event**.

+For example, user input is modeled with events.
+I'll explain how to emit these events later.
+For now,
+just worry about handling them in your engine.
+The Engine.handle(state, event) function might contain
-For example, your implementation might contain something like the following:
+something like this:

 ```
-if(event.data.type == 'spawnMonster')
+if(event.type == 'gameevent'){
-  state.monsters.push({type: event.data.monsterType, x: event.data.monsterX, y: event.data.monsterY});
+  switch(event.data.type){
+    case 'keyDown':
+      state.players[event.data.sessionId].yVelocity += 1;
+      break;
+    case 'keyUp':
+      state.players[event.data.sessionId].yVelocity -= 1;
+      break;
+  }
+}
 ```

 This function must be deterministic.